zio/zio-nio/docs/essentials/blocking.md

 Asynchronous channels give us what we want: we don't need a `Selector` to use them, and our thread will never block when we use them.

-However, it should be noted that asynchronous file I/O is not currently possible on the JVM. `AsynchronousFileChannel` is performing blocking I/O using a pool of blocked threads, which exactly what `useBlocking` does, and shares the same drawbacks.
+However, it should be noted that asynchronous file I/O is not currently possible on the JVM. `AsynchronousFileChannel` is performing blocking I/O using a pool of blocked threads, which exactly what `flatMapBlocking` does, and shares the same drawbacks.
 It may be preferable to use a standard `FileChannel`, as you'll have more visibility and control over what's going on.

 The asynchronous socket channels do *appear* to use non-blocking I/O, although they also have some form of internal thread pool as well.
 These should scale roughly as well as non-blocking channels.
 One downside is that there is no asynchronous datagram channel.